maxwills/quick-wrap/README.md

     load.
 ```

-Add "dynamic behavior" to pragmas.
+*Adds "dynamic behavior" to pragmas.*

 To install the compilation hooks, execute:
 ```Smalltalk
 QuickWrap installQuickWrapSystem